LSKLee1/LSKLee1.github.io/_posts/2019-01-11-Long time no see.markdown

     - 你我
 ---

-> “Hei, How are you? ”
+> “Hey, How are you? ”

 Hey!
 I know we haven't seen each other, or even talked to each other in a while.